security-force-monitor/sfm-research-handbook-old/datamodel/events.md

 ## Highest level subnational boundary OpenStreetMap {#event_osm_admin_1_osm_name}

 Same reasoning and rules for data entry in this field as applies to the `organization` records --- please note that often abuse reporting is done on a large scale “widespread abuses by police” for instance.
-Often a researcher will just have to put the country name here as there is no clear indication of a smaller administrative unit than that
+Often a researcher will just have to put the country name here as there is no clear indication of a smaller administrative unit than that.

 ## Highest level subnational boundary OpenStreetMap ID {#event_osm_admin_1_osm_id}